Heavy Drinking Linked to Strokes in Middle Age

 A mechanism for why heavy drinkers were more likely to suffer stroke was not identified in the study, though researchers stated one possible explanation would be that heavy drinking might increase the risk of the type of stroke that’s caused by blood vessels bursting, known as a hemorrhagic stroke.
 The increase in alcohol and blood pressure increase caused by drinking too much would, in this case, be the cause of the stroke.

-Researchers have long debated the potential health consequences of alcohol.
+Researchers have long debated the potential health consequences of alcohol and blood pressure conditions.
 Although the community is unanimous on the effects of heavy drinking, the effects of lighter drinking are often debated.
 For example, some studies have shown that light drinking can actually lower your blood pressure.

 The authors of the study warned that heavy drinkers, especially those in middle age, should lessen their drinking if they are above the recommended threshold of two drinks per night for men under 65 and one drink a night for men over 65 and women.